What is a sore throat?

 Allergies like dust and pollen (these can cause a post-nasal drip that inflames the throat)

-Treatment for a sore throat
+How to treat a sore throat

 What helps a sore throat will depend on the cause.
 For advice, speak to a pharmacist who may suggest you try: